+General The RS485 interface X3 of the CPU 313SC/DPM may be set to PtP communication (point-to-point) by means of a hardware configuration.

-- General The CPU 312SC has a RS485 interface, which is fix set to PtP communication (point-to-point.
-This supports the serial process connection to different source or destination systems. - Protocols The protocols res. procedures ASCII, STX/ETX, 3964R, USS and Modbus are supported. - Parameterization The parameterization happens during runtime using the SFC 216 (SER_CFG).
-For this you have to store the parameters in a DB for all protocols except ASCII.
+The RS485 interface in PtP operation supports the serial process connection to different source or destination systems.

+Protocols The protocols res. procedures ASCII, STX/ETX, 3964R, USS and Modbus are supported.

+Parameterization The parameterization happens during runtime using the SFC 216 protocols except ASCII.

+(SER_CFG).
+For this you have to store the parameters in a DB for all

-CommunicationThe communication is controlled by SFCs.
-Send takes place via SFC 217 (SER_SND) and receive via SFC 218 (SER_RCV).The repeated call of the SFC 217 SER_SND delivers a return value for 3964R, USS and Modbus via RetVal that contains, among other things, recent information about the acknowledgement of the partner station.The protocols USS and Modbus allow to evaluate the receipt telegram by calling the SFC 218 SER_RCV after SER_SND.
+Communication The communication is controlled by SFCs.
+Send takes place via SFC 217

+(SER_SND) and receive via SFC 218 (SER_RCV).

+The repeated call of the SFC 217 SER_SND delivers a return value for 3964R, USS and Modbus via RetVal that contains, among other things, recent information about the acknowledgement of the partner station.

+The protocols USS and Modbus allow to evaluate the receipt telegram by calling the SFC 218 SER RCV after SER SND.

 The SFCs are included in the consignment of the CPU.